GeniSysAI/NLU/README.md

 2018-09-08 20:08:24|GeniSys|Reponse: No problem!
 ```

 In the conversation above, when I asked the time, the action attached to the related intent in the training data is triggered, basically an action is the path to a function in one of your custom classes, you can find out more about this later in the tutorial.
+Although none of the things I said were in the training data, the AI was capable of identifying my intent.

 # Operating System